INSIGHT-Frankfurt exchange's China dream turns to nightmare

 The Frankfurt Stock Exchange says it has rigorous listing standards to protect investors from fraud, but the scandals suggest that in the drive to win Chinese listings in the face of tough competition from New York and London, officials in Frankfurt may not have fully appreciated the risks.

-With little hope of any compensation from China, a member of German private investor lobby SdK has suggested investors should consider taking auditors and underwriting banks to court.
+With little hope of any compensa China, a member of German private investor lobby SdK has suggested investors should consider taking auditors and underwriting banks to court.

 The company’s auditors declined to comment and Frankfurt-based brokerage BankM, lead manager in all three listings, or IPOs, said there was no way it could have known.